briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 would have been returned for taxation or any transaction tending to affect such income.
-The Tax Commissioner may, for this purpose, compel any such person to attend a hearing or examination and to produce any books, papers, records, and federal income tax returns in such person’s possession or control.
+The Tax Commissioner may, for this purpose, compel any such person to attend a hearing or examination and to produce any books, papers, records, and federal income tax returns in such person's possession or control.
 The person may be assisted or represented by an attorney, accountant, bookkeeper, or other tax practitioner at any such hearing or examination.
 This division does not authorize the practice of law by a person who is not an attorney.